atulwadhwa192/Stack_applications/README.md

 # Stack_applications
+Includes
-Includes paranthesis matching problem which is solved using stack
+1) paranthesis matching problem which is solved using stack
+2) Infix to postfix